 Vallée des Chapieux, which includes Refuge de la Nova, Les Chambres du Soleil and Refuge des Mottets, is usually the first area of the trail to be fully booked.
 Although there are quite a few beds here, only about 20% are available for hikers booking their own trips, with tour companies putting holds on the rest.

-You’ve got two options to overcome fully booked locations here;
+You’ve got three options to overcome fully booked locations here;

 Stay at the French alpine club hut Refuge de la Croix du Bonhomme